davmac314/bmcxxabi/README.md

 # BMCXXABI: Bare Metal C++ ABI

-by D. Mcall - <davmac@davmac.org>
+by Davin McCall - <davmac@davmac.org>

 **Work-in-progress!
 Only for x86-64 at the moment!
 Not complete!**
-See "current status" below.
+_May be usable and useful in some scenarios; see "current status" below)._

 This is an implementation of the support routines specified in the Itanium C++ ABI, designed for use in "bare metal" applications - such as kernel code, or UEFI applications - when using GCC or a compatible compiler with "dwarf exception handling" (eg GCC on Linux).
+Using BMCXXABI you can write code which throws and catches exceptions in such an application.

 Note that the "Itanium" C++ ABI is also used (at least as baseline) for other processor architectures.